AshokkumarFSD/ZenClassDb/README.md

 mentors

 InsertionQueries file contains how the data get inserted in to the db.
-Solution file contains the task solution.
+Solution file contains the task solution-  mongosh commands.